makinacorpus/salt-project/README.rst

     :PROJECT_URL: Your project url
     :PROJECT_NAME: Your project name
-    :PROJECT_BRANCH: The salt stack states tree branch in your repo (default: salt)
+    :PROJECT_BRANCH: The saltstack states tree branch in your repo (default: salt)
     :PROJECT_TOPSTATE: The salt state highstate to use (state.highstate as default)
-    :SALT_BOOT: The makina-states bootstrap to use

-        - :SALT_BOOT="": salt is installed
-        - :SALT_BOOT="server":  install makina salt and requisites
-        - :SALT_BOOT="vm": install makina salt and requisites for a VM (lxc, virtualbox, etc)
-        - :SALT_BOOT="mastersalt":  install makina salt and requisites and also a mastersalt minion for mastersalt wiring

 Install a project::